PoPiPo592/alioth-nightly-builds/README.md

 ## Downloading

-Head to the [Actions tab](https://github.com/N1kroks/alioth-nightly-builds/actions), select the most recent successful run and download the artifact for your device.
+Head to the [Actions tab](https://github.com/PoPiPo592/alioth-nightly-builds/actions), select the most recent successful run and download the artifact for your device.
 Extract the Zip, de-compress the rootfs and you're ready to flash!

+All credit goes to Nikroks, I'm mostly keeping this as archival for early builds, while also trying to figure out how to flash it properly